All Products

 Redistribution

-The Redistribution operator shuffles data across shards using hash or random distribution during queries.
+The Redistribution operator shuffles data across shards using hash or random distribution.
+It typically appears in these situations:

-• This operator occurs when join or group by keys involve expressions that change the original field type, such as casting, which prevents local join usage.
+• JOIN or GROUP BY keys that use expressions (such as casts) that change the original field type, which prevents local joins.

 BEGIN;